Stuycs-K/finalprojectapcs-3-wang-jessie-li-jamie/PROTOTYPE.md

 Week 1:

-- Finish coding the physics/PVector aspects of Player (Jamie) and skeleton for main (Jessie)
+- Finish coding the physics/PVector aspects of Player (Jamie) and skeleton for main (Jessie) ✅
+- Finish Tile class ✅

 - Start on obstacles: